 Attending court can be challenging and distressing, especially if it is your first time.
 Trained volunteers provide information on court processes, where to seek advice and emotional support when needed.

-CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast and the city of Newcastle.
+CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast, Newcastle and Wollongong.
 Funded by the Legal Aid NSW, CSS is available for defendants, witnesses, victims of crime, as well as the many friends and families of those attending court.

 “A big thank you to the skilled and committed volunteers who give so freely of their time.
 The dedication of these volunteers to providing support and information makes a real difference to people who are feeling confused, stressed and often overwhelmed when they come to court.”